Power Rankings: Big final week for the ACC

 This week: at Ole Miss (Tuesday), vs. Florida (Saturday)

 Kentucky still has a chance at a share of the SEC title as LSU still has to go to Florida and Tennessee still faces Mississippi State and Auburn.
 But John Calipari will have to hope Reid Travis is back sooner rather than later.
-While Travis hasn't put up the numbers he did at Stanford, his physicality and experience up front has been an asset.
+Though Travis hasn't put up the numbers he did at Stanford, his physicality and experience up front have been assets.
 Nick Richards and EJ Montgomery offer length and shot-blocking, but against high-level teams like Tennessee, the Wildcats need someone like Travis to bang in the post.

 7. Michigan Wolverines (26-4)